zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Elastic network interfaces.md

 -   The ECS instance must be in the same zone of the same region as the ENI, but they do not have to be in the same VSwitch.

 -   The number of ENIs can be attached to an ECS instance is determined by the instance type.
-For more information, see [Instance type families](intl.en-US/Product Introduction/Instance type families.md#).
+For more information, see [EN-US\_TP\_9548.md\#](intl.en-US/Product Introduction/Instance type families.md#).

 -   Only I/O optimized instance types support ENIs.